 The good news is, there is a way for these people to enjoy cheese in any of their favorite dishes without worrying about potential side effects.

 This Delicious Macadamia Cheese Recipe from Pete Evans contains no dairy ingredients, and the macadamia nuts that serve as its base provide a unique flavor and possess nutrients that your body will be thankful for.

 Delicious Macadamia Cheese Recipe

-Preparation Time: 5 minutes Cooking Time: 7 to 12 hours of soaking time
+Prep Time: 5 minutes Cook Time: 7 to 12 Hours of soaking time

 - Soak the macadamia nuts in 3 cups of water for at least seven hours — overnight is best.

 - Drain and rinse the nuts thoroughly under warm water.

 - Place the macadamias in a food processor and add the lemon juice, salt and pepper, then pulse for one minute to combine.